Rüstem Pasha Mosque: İznik tiling

-The Qibla Wall and Mihrab
+The qibla wall and mihrab

-The Rüstem Pasha Mosque’s qibla wall includes a number of new and experimental painting styles in addition to the traditional ceramic tiles.
-This is consistent with the mosque’s unique emphasis on İznik tiles and parallels other buildings designed by Sinan, such as the Süleymaniye Complex.
-Walter B. Denny hypothesizes that this could have been “deemed a project too large for one designer,” and that several other aspiring architects added to Sinan’s contributions.
+The Rüstem Pasha Mosque's qibla wall includes a number of new and experimental painting styles in addition to the traditional ceramic tiles.
+This is consistent with the mosque's unique emphasis on İznik tiles and parallels other buildings designed by Sinan, such as the Süleymaniye Complex.
+Walter B. Denny hypothesizes that this could have been “deemed a project too large for one designer,” and that several other aspiring architects added to Sinan's contributions.

 The qibla wall features mostly blue tiles in a variety of shades, including turquoise and cobalt.
 Some Armenian bole is used as an “accent,” adding to the general theme of blueness in this section of the mosque.
 These tiles are almost all “repeating modules” and do not appear to be specially designed for the Rüstem Pasha Mosque.
 Emblematic is the Rüstem Pasha Border, which consists of cobalt tiles, a white rosace, and turquoise embellishments, and recurs throughout the mosque.
 The tiles in this section feature rose buds, lotus palmettes, and leaves, consistent with the floral decoration characteristic of this mosque.
 Despite these details, the qibla tiling is relatively simple: most of the details utilize only two shades of paint, both blue (known as “two-blue” painting), which results in a somewhat monotonous presentation.

 Inset in the wall is a mihrab shaped like a half-dodecagon.
 Between the two mihrab frames rests a panel featuring calligraphy; above them, there are three windows.
 The repeating tile patterns are shaped to conform to the structure of the mosque, so many are cut in unusual and arbitrary ways.
 For example, the bottom of the mihrab tiles are cut arbitrarily when they reach the floor.
 The lack of a foundation leads to an abrupt shift from the tiling to the floor.

 Wedged between the mihrab frame and niche is cambered tiling featuring a bright shade of red which stands out because that shade of red is not found elsewhere and contrasts with the dark red used as an accent on many other qibla tiles.
 This cambered section also is much more ornate than the relatively plain two-blue tiling on either side.
 The mihrab frame tiles are quite different as they feature embellished white tiles and include blue guard stripe borders.
 While these borders feature the two-blue painting style, they are less dry than the two-blue tiling found elsewhere on the qibla wall.
 The border stripes frame both the mihrab and the calligraphy (in the thuluth script) panel above the frame tiles.
 The result is a unique structure in Istanbul and among Sinan's other works.